openhab/openhab-addons/bundles/org.openhab.binding.monopriceaudio/README.md

 ***The following three thing types were implemented via available documentation only and have not been tested.
 Please open an issue for any bugs found when using these thing types.***

-Monoprice 31028 or OSD Audio PAM1270 70 Volt Amplifiers use the `monoprice70` id.
+Monoprice 31028 or OSD Audio PAM1270 70 Volt Amplifiers use the `monoprice70` thing id.
 6 zones per amp (not linkable) and 2 source inputs are supported.

-Dayton Audio DAX88 Amplifiers use the `dax88` id.
+Dayton Audio DAX88 Amplifiers use the `dax88` thing id.
 8 zones (2 un-amplified) per amp (not linkable) and 8 source inputs are supported.

-Xantech MRC88, MX88, MRAUDIO8X8 or CM8X8 Amplifiers use the `xantech` id.
+Xantech MRC88, MX88, MRAUDIO8X8 or CM8X8 Amplifiers use the `xantech` thing id.
 Up to 16 zones with 2 linked amps and 8 source inputs are supported.
+Some Xantech amps provide unsolicited zone updates for keypad actions and may work with the `disableKeypadPolling` option set to true which will prevent un-necessary polling of the amplifier.
 Note: MRC44 amps do not support serial control.

 ## Discovery